ciceroOslo/VIMPACT/readme.md

 Please filter on Lønnsartgrupper = Expense.
 Remember to adjust Fra/til lønnskjøring to filter out the transaction target.

 3) Modify the file mapping.xlsx and enter the relationship between account/activity and task number.
 You can also edit the project listing for special handeling of projects with VAT.
+ALternativly use API to fetch data from Maconomy

 4) Format the Debit and Credit cells: general number with two digits.